-- Park the vehicle on a firm, level surface. - 2.
+- 1. Park the vehicle on a firm, level surface. - 2.
 Open the front storage compartment. - 3.
 Pull out the right-hand side service cover with both hands. - Check the coolant level on the right hand side.
-Coolant must be visible without exceeding the COLD level mark.
+Coolant must be visible slightly above the COLD level mark.